 Prevalence and Consumption

-The Wyoming TPCP and the CDC track the prevalence rates and consumption of tobacco products as key indicators across their four shared goals.
+The Wyoming TPCP and the CDC track the prevalence and consumption of the use of tobacco products as key indicators across their four shared goals.

-The adult smoking rate (current smokers) has shown a significant decrease since peaking in 2006 (Figure 2).
+The adult smoking rate (adults who have smoked 100 cigarettes and currently smoke every day or some days) has shown a modest but significant decrease since 2006 (Figure 2).

 Electronic Nicotine Delivery Systems (ENDS)

-The most popular reason to try ENDS was curiosity (Figure 4).
-After that, the top results show an inclination by ENDS users toward cutting down or quitting cigarette smoking.
-These results are not significantly different from when the questions were first asked in 2015.
+The most popular reason was curiosity; users wanted to try something new.
+After that, the top results show an inclination by ENDS users toward cutting down or quitting cigarette smoking and an acknowledgment of the dangers of cigarettes.

 Other Tobacco Products

-Among adults who had smoked at least 100 cigarettes and had also used chewing tobacco, snuff, dip, or snus in their lifetime, 37% of them had used some form of smokeless tobacco as a substitute for smoking when they were in a place where smoking was not allowed.
-This substitution rate has not significantly changed since 2012.
+Among adults who had smoked at least 100 cigarettes and had also used chewing tobacco, snuff, dip, or snus in their lifetime, 42% of them have used some form of smokeless tobacco as a substitute for smoking when they were in a place where smoking was not allowed.

 Cigarettes are still the most popular form of tobacco in Wyoming, but ENDS use is now about as prominent as smokeless tobacco use.
 Two of the top three reasons for using ENDS are cutting back or quitting cigarettes.